cicerosantos/cicerosantos.github.io/index.md

 This dictionary of variables is accessed locally by pages through `@def varname = value` and globally through the `config.md` page via the same syntax.

 There's a few other such functions of the form `{{fname p₁ p₂}}` as well as support for conditional blocks.
 If you wander through the `src/_html_parts/` folder and its content, you should be able to see those in action.

+---
+Footnotes are nice too:
+[^1]: this is the text for the first footnote, you can style all this looking at `.fndef` elements; note that the whole footnote definition is _expected to be on the same line_.

+[^blah]: and this is a longer footnote with some blah from veggie ipsum: turnip greens yarrow ricebean rutabaga endive cauliflower sea lettuce kohlrabi amaranth water spinach avocado daikon napa cabbage asparagus winter purslane kale.
+Celery potato scallion desert raisin horseradish spinach carrot soko.